dober-man/f5-agility-labs-waf/docs/class6/module2/lab2/lab2.rst

 Lab 2.2: Initial Configuration and First Run of f5 WAF Tester
 ========================================================

-2.2.1 - Create a configuration file for the first time by going to directory /home/f5student/.local/bin, and executing:
+2.2.1 - Create an initial configuration file by using the Terminal and going to directory /home/f5student/.local/bin, and executing:

 .. code-block:: bash